 Other importers might get away with more modest oversight comparing purchasing, invoicing and shipping records with the product itself.

-Some importers have begun utilizing the NAFTA marking rules detailed in 19 CFR §102.20 to determine country of origin for marking purposes for non-NAFTA goods.
+Some importers utilize the old NAFTA marking rules detailed in 19 CFR §102.20 to determine country of origin for marking purposes for non-FTA goods.
+(There are no longer special marking rules for goods from Canada and Mexico once the USMCA replaced NAFTA.)
 The regulations neither permit nor prohibit this practice.
 Certainly these rules provide a more objective measurement for some companies.